Disney Plus: Everything you need to know (plus movies coming straight to stream)

 Disney Plus ramped up to 54.5 million subscribers as of early May.
 The company had initially predicted that Disney Plus would reach 60 million to 90 million subscribers after about five years.
 Now, it is within spitting distance of that range just six months after launch.

-And Disney said earlier this month that Disney Plus will expand to Japan in June; to the Nordic countries, Belgium, Luxembourg and Portugal in September; and to Latin America near the end of the year.
+And Disney said in May that Disney Plus will expand to the Nordic countries, Belgium, Luxembourg and Portugal in September; and to Latin America near the end of the year.

-Disney Plus costs $7 a month in the US, or $70 if you prepay for a full year.
+In the US, Disney Plus costs $7 a month, or $70 if you prepay for a full year.
 (International prices are listed below.)
 The monthly rate is half the price of HBO Max.
 That price is also a discount compared with Netflix's cheapest tier, at $9 a month.

 So is Disney Plus worth paying for?
 All the details about Disney Plus are below, but basically: If you love Star Wars or Marvel movies or if you have kids, you may find yourself with yet another subscription.